 The Day Def Leppard Drummer Rick Allen Lost His Arm in Car Crash

-Although he was lucky to even survive the crash, Allen's position in one of rock's biggest bands – still riding high on the back of their 1983 commercial breakthrough ‘Pyromania’ — was obviously in jeopardy.
-Amazingly, neither Allen nor his bandmates gave up, with the musician realizing in the hospital he could still play the drum parts to many of his favorite songs with his feet.
+He was lucky to survive, but Allen's position in one of rock's biggest bands – still riding high on the back of their 1983 commercial breakthrough Pyromania – was obviously in jeopardy.
+Amazingly, neither Allen nor his Def Leppard bandmates gave up: The drummer said he realized while still in the hospital he could play the parts to many of his favorite songs with his feet.

-A year later, the group released their long-awaited follow-up ‘Hysteria,’ which amazingly, not only solidified their place in the rock hierarchy, but sold even better than ‘Pyromania.’
-They remain among rock’s most popular concert draws to this day, and since an inspiring visit to the Walter Reed Army Medical Center in 2006, Allen has dedicated himself to helping war veterans who suffer from Post Traumatic Stress Disorder (PTSD) as a result of incurring injuries similar to his own.
+Since an inspiring visit to the Walter Reed Army Medical Center in 2006, Allen has dedicated himself to helping war veterans who suffer from Post Traumatic Stress Disorder as a result of incurring injuries similar to his own.